kamalsambhani/FIFA_2022_ANALYSIS_/README.md

 For the World Cup score goals analysis, there are two data sets:
 - the **historic_world_cup_goals** contains the number of goals and matches of all FIFA World Cups until 2018;
 - the **qatar_world_cup_goals** contains the number of goals and matches of the FIFA World Cup Qatar 2022.

-Both data sets used in this notebook had all the information collected from Wikipedia and FIFA sites (for more info, check the README file in the data folder).

 ## Insights